 - Reducing Wisconsin's Prescription Drug Abuse: A Call to Action (January 2012) (PDF)

-Report from Governor Walker's Task Force on Opioid Abuse
+Reports from Governor Walker's Task Force on Opioid Abuse

+In response to Wisconsin’s opioid overdose epidemic, Governor Scott Walker created the Task Force on Opioid Abuse under Executive Order #214.
 For more information on Governor Walker's Task Force on Opioid Abuse, visit hope.wi.gov.

 Wisconsin ePDMP Public Statistics Dashboard